The 2013 Brandz Top 100 Most Valuable Global Brands report was just released. The report offers important lessons for startups and small businesses.

 5) Customers are looking for a flawless experience from all brands and typically have little patience when the experience is less than perfect.
 Years ago, certain industries could offer poor customer experience and customers would tolerate that poor experience because there were few options for customers.
 This is no longer true.
 There are numerous options for nearly all customers, and poor experience is a sure way for a brand or a small business to lose customers and go out of business.

 6) Content marketing is important.
 Brands are producing their own content and telling their own stories.
 It’s no longer enough to rely on the media to help brands grow.
-This means that smaller companies will need to keep up and finds ways to create useful, unique content.
+This means that smaller companies will need to keep up and finds ways to create useful and unique content.
 Brands with “personalities” tend to do better.

 7) Brand reputation is becoming even more important today.
 Recommendations from friends and colleagues can make or break a brand.